-Item 22 - Total Value of Farm Sales in Previous Year (2004)
+Item 21 - Total Value of Farm Sales in Previous Year (2005)

-Use the value codes at the top of the page to obtain the respondent's best estimate of the total value of farm sales in 2004.
+Use the value codes at the top of the page to obtain the respondent's best estimate of the total value of farm sales in 2005.

-Item 23 - Net Operating Income in Previous Year (2004)
+Item 22 - Net Operating Income in Previous Year (2005)

-Use the value codes at the top of the page to obtain the respondent's best estimate of net operating income for the farm in 2004.
-In cases where the respondent reports a negative value for net farm income in 2004, indicate a minus sign before the value code.
+Use the value codes at the top of the page to obtain the respondent's best estimate of net operating income for the farm in 2005.
+In cases where the respondent reports a negative value for net farm income in 2005, indicate a minus sign before the value code.
 For example, code "-3" for losses between \$500 and \$999.

-Item 24 - Total Off-Farm Income in Previous Year (2004)
+Item 23 - Total Off-Farm Income in Previous Year (2005)

-Use the value codes at the top of the page to obtain the respondent's best estimate of total off-farm income in 2004.
-In cases where the respondent reports a negative value for total off-farm income in 2004, indicate a minus sign before the value code.
+Use the value codes at the top of the page to obtain the respondent's best estimate of total off-farm income in 2005 for the operator and the operator's household members.
+In cases where the respondent reports a negative value for total off-farm income in 2005, indicate a minus sign before the value code.
 For example, code "-3" for losses between \$500 and \$999.
+Total off-farm income should include all of the income sources listed in the current year off-farm sources (Item 15 for versions 1-4 and Item 10 for version 5), except for the sales of capital assets and the capital gains from the sales of those capital assets